-Required: 65' Proposed: 42'
+Required: 65' Proposed: 52'

-"The transitional function of the single family lots results in a reduction of the lot width at the building line.
-No lots will be less than 42 feet in width at the building line.
-Because culde-sac design is not used in this plan there is no variation of lot width at the street line and building line."
+"The transitional function of the single-family lots results in a reduction of the lot width at the building line.
+No lots will be less than 52 feet in width at the building line."

-Comment: Staff agrees with the applicant's proposal to reduce the lot width minimum at the building line because the code assumes a more suburban layout than the sector plan envisioned in this area of the county.
-The neotraditional design of this project uses grid patterning of the layout of lots, which is not conducive to the widening of lots from the street line to the building line (see below).
+Comment: Staff agrees with the applicant's proposal to reduce the lot width minimum at the building because the Zoning Ordinance assumes a more suburban layout than the sector plan envisioned in this area of the county.
+The nontraditional design of this project uses grid patterning of the layout of lots, which is not consistent with the widening of lots from the street line to the building line.